Explainer-What has changed in Iran one year since Mahsa Amini protests erupted?

 HOW WILL IRAN'S LEADERS SHORE UP THEIR POSITION?

-Recent actions by security forces suggest Iran's rulers intend to brook no flicker of dissent as the anniversary of Amini's death approaches.
+Recent actions by security forces suggested Iran's rulers intended to brook no flicker of dissent as the anniversary of Amini's death approached.

-Activists have accused authorities of a campaign to intimidate and instil fear, arresting, summoning for questioning, threatening or firing people connected to the protests.
+Activists have accused authorities of a campaign to intimidate and instil fear, arresting, questioning, threatening or firing people connected to protests.

 Journalists, lawyers, activists, students, academics, artists, public figures and family members of killed protesters, especially among ethnic minorities, have been targeted in recent weeks.